 It should come as no surprise that failing to address mental health in the workplace comes with its costs.
-According to Mental Health in America, depression costs the U.S. economy over $51 billion due to absenteeism from work.
+According to the Center for Workplace Mental Health, depression in the workplace costs employers $44 billion each year in lost productivity.

 Besides the obvious monetary costs, unaddressed depression in the workplace can cause employee morale to suffer and makes your employees feel alone or isolated.
 Being personally engaged with your employees and showing support for their lives and interests outside the workplace can help make your company a great place to work.